What happens if I stop paying for my Timeshare?

 The answer to this question, much like every other question in the Timeshare Industry, is: It Depends!

-It depends on a number of factors including: The resort you own at, your current standing with the resort (ie are you already behind in payments), what country you live in , etc.
+Factors include What resort or system you own, your current standing with the resort (ie are you already behind in payments), what country you live in , do you still owe on the original loan/mortgate etc.

 Ok, what usually happens if I stop paying?